-His first show with Alice was in 1996 at Sammy Hagar's Cabo Wabo club in Cabo St Lucas, which was filmed and recorded for 'A Fistful Of Alice', and he continued to play for the next 10 years becoming hugely popular with the fans for his friendly laid back attitude and willingness to hang out and meet people before and after shows.
+His first show with Alice was in 1996 at Sammy Hagar's Cabo Wabo club in Cabo St Lucas, which was filmed and recorded for 'A Fistful Of Alice', and he continued to play for the next 10 years (although missing most shows in 1998) becoming hugely popular with the fans for his friendly laid back attitude and willingness to hang out and meet people before and after shows.
 While working with Alice he released his first solo album under the name 'Roxie 77' called 'Peace, Love And Armageddon', an amazing album of rock/pop songs which proved his writing abilites beyond any doubt.

 In 2006 Ryan announced he was stepping away from touring and moving to Sweden to spend more time with his young family: